-Part of Sanofi's tax strategy is also to maintain a sustainable and competitive effective tax rate on its operations
+Part of Sanofi's tax strategy is also to maintain a sustainable and competitive effective tax rate on its operations our tax policy.

 Sanofi seeks as well to develop and maintain an open, transparent, and collaborative approach with the tax authorities and other governmental bodies worldwide.